Cheap Nikon FA Lenses for Fun and Learning

 eBay KEH

-For an explanation of the differences between lenses, here is a page that explains Nikon F-mount lens and camera compatibility.
+For an explanation of lens differences, see Nikon F-mount lens and camera compatibility.

-Earlier Nikon F-mount cameras had a Meter Coupling Prong.
+A Meter Coupling Prong was used on early Nikon cameras.
 The Nikon FA uses a Meter Coupling Ridge.

-A handful of lenses have both types of meter coupling as they were produced around the time Nikon transitioned to Ai lenses.
+Some lenses contain both styles of meter coupling as they were made around the time Nikon transitioned to The Ai lens design.

 Non-Ai lenses will cause damage to your FA if you attempt to put one on the camera.